phoqe/havelock/README.md

 # Havelock

 Havelock is a simple Node.js package capable of extracting data such as accounts, cookies, and history from web browsers based on Chromium, e.g., Google Chrome and Brave.
+It also has a CLI tool.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7033377/87176128-f148e700-c2d9-11ea-83c3-700c7f318b2a.png">